-Law is a delicate matter that has the power to affect people’s lives in both diminutive and far reaching ways.
+Law is a delicate matter that has the power to affect people’s lives in both diminutive and far-reaching ways.
 This is why it requires the utmost of unprejudiced and factual rulings.
-In order for the law to be practiced righteously, putting the weight of the decision in one individual’s hands won’t suffice.
+For the law to be practiced righteously, putting the weight of the decision in one individual’s hands won’t suffice.
 There needs to be a constant and sturdy network of people who make up a team of legal professionals to guarantee to the best of their abilities that justice is served and truth prevails.

 When it comes to building such a vital team of professionals, there are numerous spots to be filled.
 Two of them are law clerks and paralegals.
 These two positions may sound very similar, and you’re right to think that they have a few tasks in common, but they differ in various ways.
-Both law clerks and paralegals are legal specialists and have a main purpose of providing indispensable legal assistance to the companies they work with, but they are not entirely the same position.
+Both law clerks and paralegals are legal specialists.
+They have the main purpose of providing indispensable legal assistance to the companies they work with, but they are not entirely in the same position.

 Although they are quite similar in a few aspects, their main differences lie in their degree of education, ability to dispense legal advice, and work institutions.

-In contrast to a law clerk, a paralegal is not required to attend law school nor take part in any college course for that matter.
-This does not mean that they’re any less vital to the anatomy of a well-working law office in comparison to a law clerk.
+In contrast to a law clerk, a paralegal is not required to attend law school nor take part in any college course, for that matter.
+This does not mean they’re any less vital to the anatomy of a well-working law office compared to a law clerk.
 A paralegal’s work is equally challenging and invaluable to the infrastructure of any law firm.

-Paralegals are obligated to take up at least a one to two year certification program that covers the complete details of the administrative tasks and duties they will be performing in a legal setting.
+Paralegals are obligated to take a one or two-year certification program that covers the complete details of the administrative tasks and duties they will be performing in a legal setting.
 This type of program aims to educate students on the principal points of a paralegal, such as complaint drafts, responses, and motions.
 They will most likely also be taught how to effectively manage the schedule of an attorney, liaise with court personnel regarding court dates, handle correspondence, communicate with clients, and take care of billing.
-Following the completion of their paralegal course, they’ll need to complete a licensing exam before they can practice their profession.
+After completing their paralegal course, they’ll need to complete a licensing exam before practicing their profession.

 Regardless of the fact that most paralegals do not possess a degree in law, they are still highly crucial assets to law firms and attorneys.

-The biggest difference between a law clerk and a paralegal can be found in the extent of legal advice they are able to provide.
+The biggest difference between a law clerk and a paralegal can be found in the extent of legal advice they can provide.

 At this point, the differences between paralegals and law clerks may have created a clear picture of why the two are distinguishable from each other.
-The third point that concludes their predominant differences is the workplace.
+The third point concludes their predominant differences in the workplace.

 Start Your Career in Law with Cestar College

 If this is your dream career, you can always check out more information on our website.
-Cestar College offers a wide variety of professional courses, focusing on paralegal, legal assistant, and law clerk courses.
+Cestar College offers various professional courses, focusing on paralegal, legal assistant, and law clerk courses.
 Additionally, we offer great options for financial aid.

 Contact us today for more information!